c4tom/DreamDevBox/docs/custom-container/enable-php-community.rst

 .. seealso:: :ref:`env_file`

-3. Start the Devilbox
+3. Start the DreamDevBox
 ---------------------

-The final step is to start the Devilbox with the newly added PHP-FPM Community images.
+The final step is to start the DreamDevBox with the newly added PHP-FPM Community images.

 Let's assume you want to start ``php``, ``httpd``, and ``bind``.